tonysm/importmap-laravel/README.md

 Importmap::pinAllFrom("resources/js/", to: "js/");
 ```

-When we're generating the importmap JSON, we'll scan that directory looking for any `.js` or `.jsm` files inside of it and generating the correct importmap for them based on their relative location.
+When we're generating the importmap JSON, we'll scan that directory looking for any `.js` or `.jsm` files inside of it and generate the correct importmap for them based on their relative location.
 There are a couple of interesting rules, though, something like:

 | Path | Module | URI |
 |---|---|---|